maciejj04/Apollo/README.md

 5. Install NumPy - You may use 'numpy-1.13.1-cp36-none-win_amd64' file which is included in project files, or download it from: https://pypi.python.org/pypi/numpy.
 	- pip install numpy-1.13.1-cp36-none-win_amd64

+6. Install PuAudio - You may use 'PyAudio-0.2.11-cp36-cp36m-win_amd64.whl' file which is included in project files, or download it from: https://pypi.python.org/pypi/PyAudio#downloads
+	- pip install PyAudio-0.2.11-cp36-cp36m-win_amd64.whll